 Where the Manager also acts as portfolio advisor for a Fund, it has retained the services of a third party consultant with expertise on proxy voting matters to provide proxy voting guidance.
 The Manager reviews each proxy, along with the recommendations made by the consultant with respect to proxy issues and may vote in accordance with such recommendations if appropriate and if consistent with its policies and procedures.
 Where proxies relate to relatively routine matters, such as the regular appointment of auditors and the election of directors, proxies are generally voted in accordance with management's recommendations.
-Where the proxy relates to non-routine matters, such as proposed mergers and reorganizations or a dissident slate of directors, these matters are brought to the attention of an appropriate senior officer of the Manager on a case-by-case basis for consideration and final approval.
+Where the proxy relates to non-routine matters, such as shareholder rights plans, corporate restructuring plans or stakeholder or shareholder proposals, these matters are brought to the attention of the portfolio manager(s) of the applicable Fund on a case-by-case basis for consideration and final approval.

 The Proxy Voting Policy sets out a process to ensure that the Manager can resolve material conflicts of interest relating to proxy voting that may arise between a Fund and the Manager or its affiliates or individuals making proxy voting decisions.
-In the case where a material conflict of interest arises, the Proxy Voting Policy permits consulting and following the voting recommendation of a reputable independent proxy voting service provider.
+In the case where a material conflict of interest arises, the Proxy Voting Policy permits consulting and following the voting recommendation of a reputable independent proxy voting service provider or consulting with the members of the IRC.